NanoPhysicsCenter/RUMDEED/docs/source/build.rst

 This will produce html and pdf files in the docs/build directory.
 You must have **Python** installed to generate the documentation.
 To make the pdf file **xelatex** and **xindy** must be installed.

-.. index:: build, make, git, compiler, gfortran, github, Intel
+.. index:: build, make, git, compiler, gfortran, github, Intel, ifort